coqui-ai/TTS/docs/source/models/xtts.md

 Current implementation only supports inference.

 ### Languages
-As of now, XTTS-v1 supports 13 languages: English, Spanish, French, German, Italian, Portuguese, Polish, Turkish, Russian, Dutch, Czech, Arabic, and Chinese (Simplified).
+As of now, XTTS-v1.1 supports 14 languages: English, Spanish, French, German, Italian, Portuguese, Polish, Turkish, Russian, Dutch, Czech, Arabic, Chinese (Simplified) and Japanese.

 Stay tuned as we continue to add support for more languages.
 If you have any language requests, please feel free to reach out.